-Way back in 1985, I was born in a town called Shoreham-by-Sea, near Brighton, in the UK to a great mother and father.
+Way back in the 80s, I was born in a small seaside town near Brighton, in the UK to a great mother and father.
 I was the third of four children with two older sisters and a younger brother.

 I excelled at school, was pretty shy and had a wonky eye (which I still have to this day despite several operations).